 Ad blockers are costing millions to advertisers as well as blog and website owners.
 There are many publishers who request visitors not to block ads, and some of them simply don’t allow those visitors to access their website.
 Don’t you think that there are many websites to get the same information what you are publishing?
 If you don’t let them access, they will visit some other website.
 You also loose an opportunity of sharing.
 A visitor may have an ad blocker enabled, but he/she might share your content on social media if it’s really good enough.

 What brought Ad blockers?
 Who is responsible?

 Ad blockers are the gift from publishers like me and you.
 Many publishers serve ads like they are not serving contents, but ads only.
-When a visitor click on a link, multiple pop-up ads trigger, and the actual page get lost.
-They visit web page to get tech related information, and they find a bunch of weight loss, dating etc. kind of ads.
+When a visitor clicks on a link, multiple pop-up ads trigger, and the actual page gets lost.
+They visit the web page to get tech-related information, and they find a bunch of weight loss, dating etc. kind of ads.
 Why the heck you think visitors would not enable ad blocker?
-Such ad trend made users to go on forums and social media platforms, and ask other users if there is any way to block ads, and here we are!
+Such ad trend made users go on forums and social media platforms, and ask other users if there is any way to block ads, and here we are!
 If there is something many users are seeking, someone will make it for sure.

 What impression are you making on Visitors with such ads if you are not running a dating blog?

 Ad blockers are free to use with unlimited access.
 Anyone can add an ad blocker to internet browser without spending even a single penny.
 So you have no control over ad blocking extensions and apps.

 What should a Publisher do to avoid ad blocks